 The Akademie der Künste (Academy of Arts)

-The Akademie der Künste in Berlin, founded in 1696, is one of the oldest cultural institutes in Europe.
-It is an international community of artists and has a current total of 400 members in its six Sections (Visual Arts, Architecture, Music, Literature, Performing Arts, Film and Media Arts).
+Founded in 1696, the Akademie der Künste in Berlin, is one of the oldest cultural institutes in Europe.
+It is an international community of artists and has a current total of more than 421 members in its six Sections (Visual Arts, Architecture, Music, Literature, Performing Arts, Film and Media Arts).

 The event programme of the Academy serves to present contemporary artistic positions to the public and is dedicated to safeguarding cultural heritage.
 In its two permanent locations in the heart of Berlin – Pariser Platz in the Berlin-Mitte district and Hanseatenweg in Tiergarten – the Academy shows exhibitions, organises concerts, debates, readings, awards ceremonies, as well as film, theatre, and dance performances.